valence-corp/sprite/docs/_tutorials/1_introduction.md

 #### Modalities
 ---

-To provide a higher-level abstraction, Sprite includes two modalities: `DocumentModality` and `GraphModality`.
-These modalities contain methods for performing CRUD (Create, Read, Update, Delete) operations and queries on specific record types.
+Higher-level abstractions are provided through two modalities: `DocumentModality` and `GraphModality`.
+These modules contain methods for performing CRUD operations and queries on specific record types.
+They are currently exclusively accessed through a `SpriteDatabase` instance.

 The modalities' design reduces overhead by instantiating functionality as required, keeping namespaces focused and organized.

 #### What's next?
 ---

-The next step in this tutorial is to explore the installation process, outlined in the following section.
+The next step in this tutorial is to explore the installation process.